 What will my team be doing?
-Teams will be a part of ministry in Guatemala City while serving with youth and children in one of the many different villages or sections of the city where Clubhouse Guatemala is working.
+Teams will be a part of ministry in Guatemala City while serving with youth and children in one of the many different villages or sections of the city where our mission partner is working.
 Typically, teams will stay at Camp Calvary outside the city or at a missionary house in the heart of the city.
 Each day, groups would have the opportunity to go into the school systems in partnership with the local church, and put on VBS-type activities for a few hundred students at a time!
 Groups may also have the opportunity to participate in light construction, food and clothing distribution, and home visits to the surrounding community.
 Your team will also get a day of rest to enjoy the historic city of Antigua!

 What does my cost include?